grycap/im-javascript-api/README.md

-# Infrastructure Manager Javasscript API
+# Infrastructure Manager Javascript API
-This project offers an API that allows to connect to the Infrastructure Manager REST API.
+This project offers an API that allows you to connect to the Infrastructure Manager REST API.
-For more information about the IM capabilities check: [IM Web](http://www.grycap.upv.es/im).
+For more information about the IM capabilities, check: [IM Web](http://www.grycap.upv.es/im).

 The javadoc for this project can be found here: [Javadoc](jdoc.md).